 Use SEO basics in the audit

-These are the fundamentals of search engine optimization, and are not to be forgotten:
+These are the fundamentals of SEO, and are not to be forgotten:

 - Content optimization: Meta tags, title, headings, keyword research, image optimization, content length, URL structure, loading speed, 404 pages